 for the fregola

-- In a wide pot heat up 2 tbsp olive oil.
+- In a wide pot heat up 2 tablespoon olive oil.
 Add the diced vegetables and sweat for 3-4 minutes.
 Add the fregola and then the diced tomatoes and cook for another 2-3 minutes on medium heat.

 - Add enough prawn stock to cover the fregola and stir well.
 Simmer for about 15-20 minutes and keep adding more prawn stock whenever required. you want the fregola to be submerged in the stock continuously to ensure the pasta cooks evenly.